elastic-interval/pretenst-com/_drafts/2020-07-27-elastic-bubble.md

 ## Elastic Bubble

-I had nice 3mm [elastic cord](https://www.lijnenspecialist.nl/elastic), and I bought a bunch of 10mm transparent [PVC pipes](https://www.pvc24.nl/kopen/transparante-pvc-buizen/).
+I had nice 3mm [elastic cord](https://www.lijnenspecialist.nl/elastic), and I bought a bunch of 10mm diameter transparent [PVC pipes](https://www.pvc24.nl/kopen/transparante-pvc-buizen/).
 My goal was to build a bubble.

 ![bubble][bubble-a]

-With some cutting, drilling, and knotting, I wanted to build a [small tensegrity sphere](https://pretenst.com/app/#sphere-1), which should be a bit bouncy and behave like a bubble.
-The pretenst app shows the behavior, and gives this picture:
+With some cutting, drilling, and knotting, I wanted to build a small tensegrity sphere, which should be a bit bouncy and behave like a bubble as it does in the [pretenst app](https://pretenst.com/app/#sphere-1).

+The app gives this picture:

 ![bubble][bubble-0]

 The thing to keep in mind for this kind of project is that you end up doing the same thing many many times.
 Drill a hole?..
 60 of them, for example.
 That's why you cannot help develop tricks to save time and make it easier.

-## Between the Holes
+## Hole to Hole

 I sawed the 1m PVC pipes into roughly 33cm each, and I needed 30 of them, so cut up 10 pipes.
 I decided to let the holes be highest priority for length, so I would drill the holes first and then cut them to length later.